 - Interviewing and the Helping Relationship (PSYC 270)

 - Alcohol and Drug Abuse Professional Issues (PSYC 423)

 - Alcohol and Drug Abuse Professional Skills (PSYC 427)

 - Students majoring in psychology must complete one additional course from ADCT 440, 445, CRMJ 150, 351, PSYC 261, 342, 351, 365, 421, 422, 424, SOCL 150, 351, SOWK 332, 333, 334.
 This course may not be used as requirements for the psychology major.

-Please refer to the Psychology course descriptions for overviews of each class.
+Please refer to the substance abuse counseling minor information in the catalog for overviews of each class.